 To begin, Mister Domestic chains five stitches and slip stitches into the first chain to form it into a ring.
 He then starts working chains and three double-crochet groups into the ring.
 This first round is finished off by slip stitching into the top of starting chain to join.

 For the next round, he follows a similar pattern to round one.
-Chain-one stitches are used along the sides of the hexagons, which two-stitch chains are used for the corners.
+Chain-one stitches are used along the sides of the hexagons, while two-stitch chains are used for the corners.
 The double crochet groups are worked in the chain spaces.
 Once again, the final step of the round is to slip stitch to the top of the starting chain to join.
-All subsequent rounds are worked in the same manner, maintaining the chain-1 stitches along the sides and chain-2 stitches in the corners.
-The beauty of the crocheted granny hexagon is once the shape is set up, it’s easy to make it as big as you like.
+All subsequent rounds are worked in the same manner, maintaining the chain-one stitches along the sides and chain-two stitches in the corners.
+The beauty of the crocheted granny hexagon is that once the shape is set up, it’s easy to make it as big as you like.
 Add a border, attaches several hexagons together—the choice is yours!